Battle of Medina Ridge: Task Force 1-37

 In a short six-month period during 1990 and 1991, the 1st Battalion, 37th Armor, was alerted for deployment to Operation Desert Shield/Desert Storm, deployed all of its personnel and equipment over 3000 mi from an already forward deployed location, fought a major battle against a well equipped enemy over terrain they had never trained on and then redeployed the unit to its home station.

-The 1st Battalion 37th Armor (1st Armored Division) from Rose Barracks, Vilseck, Germany, commanded by LTC Edward L. Dyer, was alerted for deployment to the Persian Gulf on 8 November 1990.
+The 1st Battalion 37th Armor (1st Armored Division) from Rose Barracks, Vilseck, Germany, commanded by LTC Edward L. Dyer, was alerted for deployment to the Persian Gulf on November 8, 1990.
 1–37 Armor was the first brigade unit from Vilseck to deploy.
 1–37 Armor was attached to the 3rd "Bulldog" Brigade from Warner Barracks in Bamberg, Germany, under their former commander, Colonel Daniel Zannini.
-A small advance party deployed on 14 December and the main body began departing on 26 December.
-By 30 December, the battalion had arrived in Saudi Arabia.
-Vehicles and equipment which had been shipped from ports in Europe began to arrive on 4 January and by 12 January all the equipment had arrived.
-When hostilities commenced on 15 January 1991, the battalion was in the process of closing the last elements into TAA Thompson.
+A small advance party deployed on 14 December and the main body began departing on December 26.
+By December 30, the main body of the battalion had arrived in Saudi Arabia.
+Vehicles and equipment which had been shipped from ports in Europe began to arrive on January 4 and by January 12 all the equipment had arrived.
+When hostilities commenced on January 15, 1991, the battalion was in the process of closing the last elements into TAA Thompson.
 The next month was spent task organizing, training, rehearsing, and preparing for the ground war.